December 11, 2025 (6mo ago) — last updated April 11, 2026 (2mo ago)

 Monthly Retainers

-A monthly retainer is like having a personal trainer for your site.
-You pay a set fee each month for ongoing work focused on long-term growth.
+A monthly retainer is like hiring a personal trainer for your website—ongoing, consistent work focused on long-term growth.
 This is the most common model because SEO requires sustained effort.

 Project-Based Pricing

-Project fees are for one-off needs—like a technical audit, a site migration, or a link cleanup.
-You agree on a fixed price for a defined scope and deliverable.
+Project fees cover one-off needs—technical audits, site migrations, or a content blitz.
+You pay a fixed price for a defined scope and deliverable.

 Hourly Consulting